pranaynidhi/Softwarica-Gateway-AutoLogin/README.md

 You know the drill: your session times out, the portal forgets you faster than your ex, and you're back to typing those same credentials again and again.
 This script handles that drama for you!

-# Softwarica Gateway AutoLogin 📶

-Are you tired of repeatedly logging into the Softwarica gateway every time your session times out?
-This script automates the login process, saving you from the repetitive hassle.
-Perfect for mobile users or anyone who values their time!

 ## 📋 Prerequisites

 You'll need **Termux** (Android terminal emulator) to use this script on your mobile device.